claire-puppylove/Crooked-Moon-Monster-Harvesting/manuals/harvesting_items_player_by_item.md

 **Use as ingredient for**: _Potions, Scrolls, Weapons, Armor, Shields, Rods, Wands, Staffs, Rings, Wondrous Items_
 **Crafting Value (when used as ingredient)**: _50 GP_
 **Use**: _Weapon enchant, Armor enchant, Thrown_
-**Description**: Wights are the withered corpses of relentless warriors whose wickedness, evil intent and vengeful memories sustains them beyond death.
+**Description**: Wights are the withered corpses of relentless warriors whose wickedness and vengeful intent sustains them beyond death.
 Once slain, you can still find some of their ill intent crystalized in a Dark Shard.
-It is better not to absorb this shard for yourself, but you can still use it on your weapon or armors, or throw it so it explodes.<br>You can use a Bonus Action to apply this to a weapon.
-When applied to a weapon a negative aura covers the weapon for 10 minutes, during which time you add +1d6 Necrotic damage to hits with that weapon, and the target's maximum Hit Points decreases by an ammount equal to the extra damage added by this item, unless they have resistances or immunities to Necrotic damage.<br>When applied to an armor or shield, the aura covers the item for 10 minutes, and when an enemy attacks the wearer they take 1d6 Necrotic damage, and can't recover Hit Points until the end of their next turn.<br>When thrown, an emanation of magical darkness appears in a 10 ft radius, creatures in the emanation make a DC 13 Wisdom Saving Throw, and take 2d6 Necrotic damage and become Frightened of the emanation, or half the damage with no additional effect.
+It is better not to absorb this shard for yourself, but you can still use it.<br>When applied to a weapon as a Bonus Action, a negative aura covers the weapon for 10 minutes, adding +1d6 Necrotic damage to hits with that weapon, and the target's maximum Hit Points decreases by an ammount equal to the extra damage added by this item, unless they have resistances or immunities to Necrotic damage.<br>When applied to an armor or shield, an aura covers it for 10 minutes, and when an enemy attacks the wearer they take 1d6 Necrotic damage, and can't regain Hit Points until the end of their next turn.<br>When thrown, an emanation of magical darkness appears in a 10 ft radius, creatures in the emanation make a DC 13 Wisdom Saving Throw, and take 2d6 Necrotic damage and become Frightened of the emanation, or half the damage with no additional effect.